leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

 For one thing, you can use subscripted numbers with a backslash.
 For example, you can write ``h₁`` by typing ``h\1``.
 The labels are irrelevant to Lean, so the difference is only cosmetic.

+..
+  up to here
 Another feature is that you can omit the label in an ``assume`` statement, providing an "anonymous" hypothesis.
 You can then refer back to the last anonymous assumption using the keyword ``this``:

 .. code-block:: lean